Skip to content

 Limitations

 • Workflows runtime not supported.
-Workspaces require the DO runtime (createAgentServer).
+Workspaces require the DO runtime (createAgentServer); the Workflows runtime now fails fast at agent registration when workspaces are declared.
+See the Workflows runtime page.

 • Cross-DO sharing not supported.
 Sandboxes are session-scoped; one session = one sandbox.